 - Car, and

 The Republic of Serbia is at the very top of the EU 28 countries with the highest values of these indicators.
-Values below these are registered only by Bulgaria, Romania and Greece.
+Less favourable values are only registered in Bulgaria, Romania, Greece, and North Macedonia.

-The intensity of material deprivation, i.e. the average number of items that cannot be afforded by a materially deprived individual in the Republic of Serbia in 2016 is 4, and is slightly above the average value for the EU (3.8).
-A small number of EU countries registers intensities of material deprivation at or above 4 items (Latvia, Hungary, Romania and Bulgaria).
+The intensity of material deprivation, i.e. the average number of items that cannot be afforded by a materially deprived individual in the Republic of Serbia in 2018 is 4, and is slightly above the average value for the EU (3.8).

 Source: Eurostat database Table Material deprivation rate for the ‘Economic strain’ and ‘Durables’ dimensions, by number of items of deprivation

 The economic dimension of material deprivation (the first five items on the list) are more significant for explaining vulnerability than the inability to afford certain durable consumer goods that, other than a car, can be afforded by nearly all households in the Republic of Serbia.
-Judging by the data below, most individuals live in households that cannot afford going on vacation (62.8%), but it is concerning that a significant share of individuals live in households that cannot afford basic needs, such as adequate heating of the dwelling (13.3%) or adequate nutrition (20.3%).
+Judging by the data below, most individuals live in households that cannot afford going on vacation (52.0%),

 A trend of decreasing vulnerability on all points is noted through the years.